rhit-qianw1/ece434/hw01/ReadMe.md

 ./game 20 10
 ```

+(Note: If the canvas size is too big, the window may not fit in all the content.
+So, if you encounter some weired output, try a smaller canvas size, or enlarge your window.)

 Inside the game, you can:
 Use lower case w, a, s, d to move.
 Use lower case p to switch the pen between up and down.(Yellow X for up, and green X for down)